binaryphile/docker-redmine/README.md

     use this
     - if you want to see any potential conflicts, use `Gemfile` directly include your gems in `Gemfile` so you see conflicts when they arise)
-  - `unicorn.rb` - configures unicorn for production
+  - `unicorn.rb` - copy to `config/unicorn.rb` configures unicorn for
+    production
     - 2 workers by default, settable with the U_WORKERS variable
-  - `sample.env` - copy to `.env` and set the variables there so you don't have to set them in every new shell instance
+- In this repo (not redmine), copy `sample.env` to `.env` and set the variables there so you don't have to set them in every new shell instance
 - Do your development as you would usually, running dev on your local machine
 - When your code is ready to be built into an image, commit and push your branch to github
-  - the `create-image.sh` script will automatically download the latest commit in your branch
+  - the image creation script will automatically download the latest commit in your branch

 ### Building the Image